alt236/EasyCursor---Android/README.md

 -----------
 Author: [Alexandros Schillings](https://github.com/alt236).

-Based on code by [Jeff Gilfelt](https://github.com/jgilfelt), who showed me that contrary to my academic reservations, reflectively loading icons is not that bad :)

-All logos are the property of their respective owners.

-The icons used for the example app were downloaded from here: [Android Design](http://developer.android.com/design/downloads/index.htm)

 The code in this project is licensed under the Apache Software License 2.0.

 Copyright (c) 2013 Alexandros Schillings.